Tarrant County DWI Lawyer

 Why Fight a DWI in Tarrant County?

-As a general rule, Texas takes a hard line against drunk driving, as evidenced by the state’s No Refusal Weekends.
-The state has a tiered system for punishing DWI, meaning that the severity of your punishment will directly depend on how many past drunk driving offenses you’ve been convicted of:
+As a general rule, Tarrant County and Texas take a hard line against drunk driving.
+Just look at the state’s No Refusal Weekends.
+The state has a tiered system for punishing DWIs.
+That means the severity of your punishment will depend on how many past drunk driving offenses you’ve been convicted of:

 - First DWI – A first-time DWI offense is a Class B misdemeanor.
 Conviction can result in up to 180 days in jail, up to a $2,000 fine, drivers license suspension of one year, and a three-year annual surcharge of up to $2,000 to retain a reinstated license.